ccjmne/blog/content/ramblings/the-advent-of-ai.md

 {{ hr() }}

-**I like my craft.**  I refined it enormously and have achieved some mastery in some regards that I'm certain is far from being available to the general public, would they even by armed with the World-Wide-Web and aided by some companions of the artificial kind.
+**I like my craft.**  I refined it enormously and have achieved some mastery in some regards that I'm certain is far from being available to the general public, were they even armed with the _World Wide Web_ [[sic]](@/ramblings/aptly-capitalised-names.md) and aided by some companions of the artificial kind.

 <!-- (@/flight-manual/switch-audio-sink-gpt-vs-me).
 TODO: LINKME -->